Jackson leads Ravens back to 31-25 OT win over Colts

 Colts: CB Xavier Rhodes was evaluated for a concussion.

-Ravens: WR Sammy Watkins left in the second quarter with a hamstring injury, and OL Ben Cleveland was carted off with a knee injury.
-OL Kevin Zeitler injured his knee.
+Ravens: OL Ben Cleveland was carted off with a knee injury in the second quarter.
+OL Kevin Zeitler injured his knee as well.

 UP NEXT